 The area surrounding the store has undergone substantial change since the environmental documents for Williamson Ranch Plaza were approved in 1998, according to the lawsuit.

-As a result, Antioch should have prepared a subsequent environmental study that addresses new issues and changes to the severity of other issues, mainly the
+As a result, Antioch should have prepared a subsequent environmental study that addresses new issues and changes to the severity of other issues, mainly the proposed expansion's effect on local grocers in the trade area, said Phil Tucker, the group's project director.

 Antioch's general plan also requires leaders to consider imposing reasonable conditions on approvals to protect public health and safety.